contextswitcher/contextswitcher/docs/README.md

 When you left that task, you had different browser windows and different Word documents opened.
 ContextSwitcher restores these at a finger type.

+More simpler: ContextSwitcher is a workspace manager across multiple applications.

 ## Example tasks and opened applications

 * “Search for city tours in Leipzig”: Chrome and OneNote (for taking notes)